 MIT

-I am a Research Scientist at Adobe Research.
-I am based in Basel, Switzerland and work as part of the AI Experiences Lab.
-I received my PhD in Electrical Engineering and Computer Science from MIT, where I worked with Prof. Stefanie Mueller in the Computer Science & Artificial Intelligence Laboratory (CSAIL).
+I am a Research Scientist at Adobe Research in Basel, Switzerland, working in the AI Experiences Lab.
+I received my PhD from MIT, where I worked in the Computer Science & Artificial Intelligence Laboratory (CSAIL).

 Google Scholar · LinkedIn · Twitter · Adobe profile · MIT profile